olson-sean-k/decorum/README.md

 Decorum exposes several proxy (wrapper) types.
 Proxy types provide two primary
-features: they implement total ordering and equivalence via the `Eq`, `Ord`, and `Hash` traits and they constrain the class of floating-point values they can represent.
+features: they implement total ordering and equivalence via the `Eq`, `Ord`, and `Hash` traits and they constrain the set of floating-point values they can represent.
 Different type definitions apply different constraints, with the `Total` type applying no constraints at all.